History of Rochester, New York: 1945-1999

 By 1950, the population of the city had grown slightly to 332,488, but Rochester was now only the 32nd largest city in the United States.
 During the 1950s, Xerox Corporation (originally Haloid Corporation) expanded as it exploited Chester Carlson's xerography patents.
 Xerox went on to become the world leader in xerographic imaging, designing and manufacturing many of its famous products in the Rochester area.
-Eastman Kodak continued to dominate the film and camera industry and was Rochester's leading industrial employer, but other Rochester companies also employed many technical and manufacturing personnel, including Gleason Works, Stromberg-Carlson, Taylor Instrument, Ritter Dental Equipment, Rochester Products Division of General Motors, and Pfaudler-Permutit.
+Eastman Kodak continued to dominate the film and camera industry and was Rochester's leading industrial employer, but other Rochester companies also employed many technical and manufacturing personnel.
+These included Gleason Works, Stromberg-Carlson, Taylor Instrument, Ritter Dental Equipment, Rochester Products Division of General Motors, and Pfaudler-Permutit.

 In 1955, the Colleges for Men and Women of the University of Rochester were merged.
 In 1958, three new schools were created in engineering, business administration, and education.
 Smugtown USA by G. Curtis Gerling (Plaza Publishers 1957, reprinted 1993) is a scathing critique of the city's 1940s and 1950s culture.

 By the 1960s, as with the rest of the United States, the population was shifting from city to suburb, with substantial growth in the towns immediately adjacent to the city, including Greece, Gates, Chili, Henrietta, Brighton and Irondequoit.

 The 1960 census showed a population drop to 318,611 and a drop in rank to 38th.
 The Rochester 1964 race riot took place in July of that year and marked the beginning of riots throughout the United States during the civil rights period.
-The disturbance broke out in Rochester's predominantly African-American districts on 24 July 1964.
+The disturbance broke out in Rochester's predominantly African American districts on 24 July 1964.
 Peace was restored after 3 days, but only after the National Guard was called out.
 Although the riot was blamed on "outside agitators", all the rioters arrested were from the Rochester area.
-This led to a reappraisal of old-time policies and practices which had not changed in face of a tripling of the African-American population in 10 years, who were still mostly assigned to low-pay and low-skill jobs and lived in sub-standard housing.
-Because of the riots the city soon saw its first African American Public safety director, several African American police officers were hired.
+This led to a reappraisal of old-time policies and practices which had not changed in face of a tripling of the African American population in 10 years, who were still mostly assigned to low-pay and low-skill jobs and lived in sub-standard housing.
+Because of the riots the city soon saw its first African-American Public safety director, several African-American police officers were hired.
 City leaders convinced local radio stations to seek African American announcers.
 WHAM hired Vic Mason and later Lou Paris, but the real change in black relations came when FM WCMF brought in Herb Hamlett who aired a morning R&B show six days a week.
 Hamlett became the voice of Rochester's black community, and was the most powerful voice in the city.